Skip to content

 How do I update the Daedalus Wallet?

 The Daedalus Wallet notifies you when an update is available.
-You can approve the update, and it happens in-app, or manually download the latest version, which will automatically update when you open the launcher.
+You can approve the update in-app or manually download the latest version, which will automatically update when you open the launcher.